guilt/groupenc/README.md

 # Group Encryption Utilities

-A Python library to enable Group Encryption, with a CLI.
+Group Encryption utilities in Python, with a CLI.

 # Installation